 Remember to type the command # sync before you disconnect the USB storage device.
-If you do not issue the command, you may lose data.
+If you do not issue the

 Checking the Linux Version

 The program uname, which stands for "UNIX Name" and is part of the UNIX operating system, prints the name, version, and other details about the operating system running on the computer.
 Use the -a option to generate a response similar to the one shown below: